Test Limits #

 limits:

-startup_current: {high: 50, comparator: LE, units: mA}The same limits: field works at class-branch scope
+startup_current: {high: 50, comparator: LE, unit: mA}The same limits: field works at class-branch scope

 (tests.<Cls>.limits:) and per-test scope (tests.<name>.limits: